jacopok/jacopok.github.io/_pages/projects.md

 #### Already did

+1. Getting access to the Virgo data at EGOs
 1. Making a presentation for how [GWFish](https://github.com/janosch314/GWFish) works
 1. Re-starting the [Fellowship of Clean Code](FoCC)
 1. Contributing to the [Einstein Telescope](ET) Blue Book